-IX.
+XI.
 Achieving a Better Life Experience (ABLE) Act-Another Tool in the Special Needs Planners' Toolbox

-In February, 2013 a bipartisan set of congressional leaders initiated and proposed a new tool to assist disabled persons with setting aside funds which had been earned, inherited, or awarded, into a special type of account similar to a 529 account whereby the assets held in such "ABLE" account would not be deemed a resource to the disabled person and thus not disqualifying the disabled person from receipt of SSI and or Medicaid.
-An ABLE account, is one that is permitted to be established by a disabled person (or other legal representative) residing in a state that has adopted ABLE statutory provisions as authorized by the Congressional statute.
+In February, 2013 a bipartisan set of congressional leaders initiated and proposed a new tool to assist disabled persons with setting aside funds which had been earned, inherited, or awarded, into a special type of account similar to a 529 account.
+According to the Act, the assets held in such "ABLE" account would not be deemed a resource to the disabled person and thus not disqualify the disabled person from receipt of SSI and or Medicaid.
+An ABLE account is one that is permitted to be established by a disabled person (or other legal representative) residing in a state that has adopted ABLE statutory provisions as authorized by the Congressional statute.
 An ABLE account, does not necessarily eliminate the need for creation of a Medicaid pay back trust as discussed earlier in these materials, but may serve the purpose of avoiding the necessity of creating a Medicaid payback trust which otherwise might have to be funded with very small sums.

 Oklahoma passed and the governor signed into law our ABLE state act in May of 2016, effective on January 1, 2017.
 The Oklahoma state treasurer is entrusted with providing implementation and policies, and forms to explain and promote the Oklahoma version of the ABLE act.
+The State Treasurer's office has implemented the ABLE program in Oklahoma, effective May of 2018 (https://okstable.org).
+Setting up an ABLE account in Oklahoma requires a minimum opening balance of only \$50.00.
+The annual fee charged by the state is \$27.00 effective January 1, 2024.
+The investment management fee is between 0.19% and 0.33%.

 There are certain features of an ABLE account containing specific requirements that must be satisfied and adhered to on an ongoing basis in order to avoid disqualification of either the ABLE account itself, or to avoid disqualifying withdrawals or disbursements made from the account.
-An ABLE account has certain tax advantages for qualified individuals with disabilities.
+An ABLE account also has tax advantages for qualified individuals with disabilities.
 Earnings on investments in a qualified ABLE account will not be taxed by the IRS.
 (State income tax rules may apply, however.)
 Any person may make contributions to an ABLE account including the disabled beneficiary, his or her family and friends.
 The purpose of the ABLE account is to provide some additional method of saving funds to create for the disabled beneficiary a source of non-disqualifying resources to empower the disabled individual to purchase future medical, recreational, housing or other needs that previously were out of reach of acquisition by the disabled person due to the standard prohibition of accumulating assets or resources in excess of \$2000 pursuant to the SSI and Medicaid rules.
 A person who is disabled who is seeking to establish an ABLE account must have significant disabilities with an age of onset of those disabilities occurring before the person turns 26 years of age.
 A person over that age may possibly still qualify as long as he or she was able to prove by documentation that the disability existed prior to the person reaching age 26.
 The disabled individual, or a parent or guardian of the individual, must submit a "disability certification."